 · Side wall of Grizzly Hackle, facing Ryman @ Caras Park

-Grant applications are reviewed quarterly.
-Applications should be submitted no later than the following deadlines:
+Grant applications are reviewed in the beginning of the year for implementation in the summer.
+Applications should be submitted no later than March 30th.

 A determination on an application will be decided within three months.
 Selected applicants will be invited to present their project to the MDF Board of Directors.